nanoporetech/dorado/README.md

 `<reads>` can either be a folder or a single file in an HTS format file (e.g. FASTQ, BAM, etc.) or a stream of an HTS format (e.g. the output of dorado basecalling).

 This results in multiple BAM files being generated in the output folder, one per barcode (formatted as `KITNAME_BARCODEXX.bam`) and one for all unclassified reads.
 As with the in-line mode, `--no-trim` and `--barcode-both-ends` are also available as additional options.

+If the input file is aligned/sorted and `--no-trim` is chosen, each of the output barcode-specific BAM files will also be sorted and indexed.
+However, if trimming is enabled (which is the default), the alignment information is removed and the output BAMs are unaligned.
+This is done because the alignment tags and positions are invalidated once a sequence is altered.

 Here is an example output folder